Growing Faith in Children and their families

 The Faith Formation team partners with parents and grandparents as they teach their children to know that God loves and accepts them.

-We also provide faith formation for parents through small groups.
+We also provide faith formation for parents through various small groups in the parish.

 As a parent or grandparent faith formation may mean that you: